 A CardioScan can help identify coronary artery disease before symptoms occur.
 This early detection allows you and your physician to initiate appropriate therapies—such as lifestyle changes and treatment of risk factors—to help slow down the progression of coronary artery disease.
 A CardioScan takes less than 10 minutes.

 What is a CardioScan?

-The exam takes about five minutes and doesn’t involve needles, prep, pain, or a physician’s referral.
-You will have three ECG leads placed on your chest and you will lie back with your arms above your head.
-When the table is in proper scanning position, the machine will instruct you how to breathe.
+The exam takes about ten minutes and doesn’t involve needles, prep, injections, or an IV.
+You will have three ECG leads placed on your chest, and you will lie back with your arms above your head.
+When the table is in the proper scanning position, the machine will instruct you on how and when to breathe.
 You will need to hold your breath for 15 to 20 seconds two or three times during the scan.
 The scanner is not confining, and most patients don’t feel claustrophobic.

 How long does a CardioScan take?

 While the scan takes about 10 minutes, we ask that you set aside 30 to 60 minutes from check-in to check-out to allow time for us to prepare you for the procedure and interpret your results.

 Will I be exposed to radiation during the CardioScan?

 There’s a small amount of radiation exposure involved with a CardioScan—about 1 mSv—which is approximately a third of the amount you’re exposed to each year from living on Earth.